This article is part of a larger series on Payments.

 - Increase in chargebacks and disputed purchases (61%)

 A survey from Mastercard found that 82% of shoppers view contactless shopping as a cleaner way to do transactions.
-Further, a survey from Raydiant found that 64.4% of consumers are somewhat or very worried about the cleanliness of paying with a credit card for in-store purchases.
+Further, a survey from Raydiant found that about 65% of consumers are somewhat or very worried about the cleanliness of paying with a credit card for in-store purchases.

 Whether it be for safety reasons or simply a matter of convenience, more than half of consumers (57%) said they were more likely to do business with retailers that offer contactless payments as opposed to one that does not.

-We know that cleanliness and convenience are the leading factors why people choose to use contactless, but that also leaves us wondering what the learning factors for not using contactless might be.
-According to Raydiant’s 2020 State of Contactless Payments Report, the top reasons that people avoid contactless are due to failed or slow experiences (40.1%) and security concerns (21.2%).
+We know that cleanliness and convenience are the leading factors for choosing contactless, but what are the leading factors for not using contactless?
+According to Raydiant’s 2021 State of Contactless Payments Report, the top reasons that people avoid contactless are failed or slow experiences (40.1%) and security concerns (21.2%).